Tecmo Bowl: Kickoff

 Tecmo Bowl: Kickoff is an American football video game developed by Polygon Magic and published by Tecmo for the Nintendo DS.
 A remake of Tecmo Super Bowl, the game was released on November 18, 2008.
 A Wii version was also announced, but was quietly cancelled and retooled into a new game called Family Fun Football.

 Teams

-Due to EA Games acquiring the exclusive NFL/NFLPA license for their Madden NFL game series in 2004, the game does not have an NFL license, and use generic names and rosters.
-However, the game features team cities almost identical to the NFL.
-The only difference is a Los Angeles team instead of the New York Giants.
-You can edit the team names, uniforms, and players to your liking.
+Due to Electronic Arts acquiring the exclusive NFL/NFLPA license for their Madden NFL game series in 2004, the game does not have an NFL license, and use generic names and rosters.
+However, the game features team cities almost identical to the NFL; the only difference is a Los Angeles team instead of the New York Giants.
+Team names, uniforms, and players can be edited to the player's liking.